 The Social Ventures Think Tank is currently accepting applications for the Fall 2019 cohort.Apply Here!

-With the tremendous growth Nashville is experiencing, the city provides an apt environment for addressing and solving the issues affecting a rapidly changing city.
-Partnering with the city of Nashville and local non-profits, the Wond’ry is developing pilot projects focused on solving urban issues like affordable housing, growing urban manufacturing and making opportunities, as well as transportation and health, which if successful can be adopted into full scale programs.
+The tremendous growth Nashville is experiencing provides an apt environment for addressing and solving the issues affecting a rapidly changing city.
+Partnering with the both Nashville government and local non-profit organizations, the Social Ventures Think Tank works to develop innovative interventions that help solve urban issues like affordable housing, growing urban manufacturing and making opportunities, transportation, and health, among others.